COVID: China corgi-killing footage sparks anger | DW | 16.11.2021

 State-run broadcaster CCTV weighed in on Monday.
 It urged people "not to treat others' pets as livestock" and called for more humane and flexible treatment of pets during mandatory quarantines.

-The outcry highlighted changing attitudes towards dog-ownership in China.
+The outcry highlighted changing attitudes toward dog-ownership in China.
 Denounced by Communist China's founder Mao Zedong as bourgeois, the country's pet population has ballooned in recent years.